Brigid: Rites to Celebrate the Sun Goddess

 Poetry, Art, and Inspiration

 Brigid is the Muse of poetry, music, and arts.
-You can dedicate any such artistic endeavour as a Brigid rite.
+You can dedicate any artistic endeavour as a Brigid rite.

 You can also do magick (or prayer) to be more receptive to Brigid's inspiration, to let creativity blossom in you.